MakeSchool-Tutorials/Tip-Calculator-Swift/P1-Getting-Started/content.md

 Lets jump right into the _Navigator_ on the left side.
 Currently, it should display the _Project Navigator_ which is where you will find files related to your project.
 If the files are not in here, many components of your app will not be aware of them, even if they are in the same folder!
 There are ways for more advanced projects to automatically _bundle_ or include files into your app, but for now, anything not in there, should be considered not part of your app.
 If you do not see something similar to the screenshot below, then you need to select `View -> Navigators -> Show Project Navigator`, click the little folder icon on top of the navigator, or use the keyboard shortcut command-1.
 ![Project Navigator](project_navigator.png)

+As you progress and work on larger projects, the true power of this `Navigator` will reveal itself.
 We will continue to discuss navigators, but for now, lets test out that debug area.
 The default behavior setting said that it would display the debug area if there was some output.
 So lets make some.
 [action]
 1. Select `AppDelegate.swift` from the project navigator.
 1. Find this block of code: